 Also, you can take soundbites from your events and turn them into videos that you can share on social media.
 This is an example from recruitAbility’s “Nothing’s Sacred” podcast, which we produce.
 Headliner is a helpful software to do this.

 Earned media is any material written about you or your business that you haven’t paid for or produced yourself.
 Maximizing the earned media that your brand receives is important.
 Find the people evangelizing for you and thank them.

 How do you gauge the impact of your event?
 Here are some of the ways you can quantify the value that you’re creating.

-Other: We list some free tools here that can be helpful in measuring and marketing events.
+- Other: We list some free tools here that can help measure and marketing events.